chhoden/LiveWatch/README.md

 # LiveWatch
-Project for live video streaming from a nest camera using nest API
+Project for live video streaming from a Nest camera using Nest API